About the website

 Gradually, since September 2009, I've added the downloads section, and am continually developing and adding to the site.
 My main source of support for the website has been my friend and colleague Michelle Ayres.
 Together we have completed: The Decider: A Skills Manual, for which we were awarded the British Journal of Nursing's Mental Health Nurse of the year in March 2015.

 The website resources are firmly grounded in Cognitive Behaviour Therapy which has an impressive evidence base.
 Many examples or ways of explaining have arisen from my own work with clients.

 saw the development of the mobile-friendly version of

-which has now replaced the old desktop version - still available at
+which has now replaced the old desktop version - still available (but no longer updated) at

 Website Statistics September 2013 figures - 2015 in brackets if known